Special report: The Chinese consumer awakens

 Consultants McKinsey & Co expects China by 2025 to have 221 cities with more than one million inhabitants, compared with 35 in Europe today.
 Zhengzhou, the capital of Henan, China's most populous province, will have a bigger economy than Sweden, Hong Kong or Israel by 2020, according to the Economist Intelligence Unit.

 To accommodate the ever-swelling ranks of urban dwellers, the Communist Party is embarking on another huge policy shift.

-It is ramping up construction of subsidised housing for families on low incomes who cannot afford stratospheric market prices.
+It is ramping up construction of subsidized housing for families on low incomes who cannot afford stratospheric market prices.

 Ulrich at J.P.
 Morgan expects China to break ground on six million such apartments every year during the next five-year plan.

-The boost to consumption that will come from urbanisation and granting more migrants permanent residency has every chance of being reinforced by China's demographic profile.
+The boost to consumption that will come from urbanization and granting more migrants permanent residency has every chance of being reinforced by China's demographic profile.